svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 * Example-driven web api specification discovery http://openaccess.uoc.edu/webapps/o2/bitstream/10609/78206/6/Ed-douibi_et_al_Example-driven_Web_API_Specification_Discovery_preprint.pdf

+> In this paper we present an exampledriven discovery process that generates model-based OpenAPI specifications for REST Web APIs by using API call examples.
+A tool implementing our approach and a community-driven repository for the discovered APIs are also presented.

 * Automatic generation of test cases for REST APIs: a specification-based approach https://modeling-languages.com/automatic-generation-of-test-cases-for-rest-apis/

 * Towards extracting web api specifications from documentation https://annieying.ca/papers/msr18.pdf